mayaname/flask_blog/readme.md

 - Define post column in Post class to support larger text content (more journal like)
 - Used a somewhat different code for errors.py to support common error.html file
 - Used modified code from SendGrid for logging emails
+- Login not required for index page, shows all journal entries in descending order
+- User profile page show user and following entries in descending order
+- Use Bleach and Markupsafe modules to securely allow formatting of post body content